Skip to content

 PostgreSQL Primary database for storing and managing information.

-GDAL Geospatial data abstraction library used for OGC standards augmentation, enabling renabling extraction of bounding box of online geospatial data across formats and services (e.g. WMS, WFS, GML, GeoJSON).
+GDAL Geospatial data abstraction library used for OGC standards augmentation, enabling extraction of bounding box of online geospatial data across formats and services (e.g. WMS, WFS, GML, GeoJSON).

 Main Sequence Diagram